 If you and your family love to sleep in and don’t think you will make it to the market on time, you could go into Selkirk and eat at The Sunflower Café for breakfast.
-The Sunflower is a cute family style restaurant that is a staple amongst the community.
+The Sunflower is a cute family-style restaurant that is a staple in the community.
 I recommend the Cheddar Omelet, and Pancakes for the kids.
-The café is very family friendly and somewhere I always stop at when passing through Selkirk.
+The café is very family-friendly and somewhere I always stop at when passing through Selkirk.

 If you are looking to learn something new about Selkirk and the surrounding area, Cottonwood Mansion Museum is just the place for you.
-The Museum was built in 1860-70 and is a stunning red brick Italianate style mansion.
+The Museum was built in 1860-70’s and is a stunning red brick Italianate-style mansion.
 Tours are available for booking through their website, which is an easy process.
-On your tour, you will be taken through the sixteen room mansion and shown some of the original furniture from when the first family lived in the home.
+On your tour, you will be taken through the sixteen-room mansion and shown some of the original furniture from when the first family lived in the home.
 The history of the family and what it would have been like to live in the 18th century is one of the many topics covered on the tour.
 With lovely staff and multiple opportunities to engage in history, this is a tour you will want to book!

 If you are hungry after your tour, make sure to head down the road to the Fisherville Hotel & Tavern for dinner.
-The Tavern was originally built for travelling salesman in 1853, but is now a well know restaurant in Haldimand County.
+The Tavern was originally built for traveling salesman in 1853, but is now a well known restaurant in Haldimand County.
 The restaurant has a very “home” feeling and a great atmosphere.
-There’s lots to choose from, even on the kids menu.
-Everyone will find something that has you waiting on the edge of your seats to come, and when it does, it will not disappoint.
+There are lots to choose from, even on the kids menu.
+Everyone will find something that has you waiting on the edge of your seats to arrive, and when it does, it will not disappoint.

 Do you love to take the scenic route home?
 The South Haldimand Lakeside Ride touring route, which is available on Tourismhaldimand.ca, has the perfect way to get you there.
-The route goes right through Fisherville and goes back to Selkirk Provincial Park, taking you down the country side and along the lake.
-Waterfront Way Trail, which has the prefect photo opportunity.
-With access to the lake and multiple historic plaques to widen your knowledge of the area, Waterfront Way Trail is a must stop.
+The route goes right through Fisherville and back to Selkirk Provincial Park, taking you down the countryside and along the lake.
+Waterfront Way Trail has the perfect photo opportunity.
+With access to the lake and multiple historic plaques to widen your knowledge of the area, Waterfront Way Trail is a must-stop.